Museum & History

 In memory of a great SydneySiders member, the Late Tom McManus, a perpetual trophy was created, to be awarded annually to a member of the chorus who has shown:

-We were pleased that the first award went to Peter Dustin.
+We were pleased that this year's award went to Peter Dustin.

 For the first time since conventions started in Australia in 1991, we had to withdraw from the Melbourne Convention this year due to chorus imbalance.
 This was a very difficult decision as for most of us the convention is a big highlight.
 Many members still went to give support to other barbershoppers and to enjoy the get together and great camaraderie that exists in this great hobby.